 Tooborac Hotel and Brewery, Tooborac

-This name might be familiar to Carlton locals, thanks to Tooborac’s Elgin Street store (which is temporarily closed).
+This name might be familiar to Carlton locals, thanks to Tooborac’s now-closed Elgin Street store.
 But it’s inside a timber-clad shopfront extending from the Tooborac Hotel where the action started.
 At the classic, National Trust-listed country pub, pick up hearty pastries filled with beef and ale; lamb, potato and rosemary; beef and chilli, and tender rabbit, alongside sesame-speckled sausage rolls.

 Warburton Bakery, Warburton